 Someone you care about is struggling with an addiction to drugs or alcohol.
 Together, you’ve decided it’s time to get professional help.
-The first phase of recovery normally involves a process of drug and alcohol detox.
+The first phase of recovery typically involves drug and alcohol detox.
 If you’ve reached this point, it’s time to learn how to support a loved one during detox.

 Why Is Detox Necessary?

 In some ways, the common meaning of the word “detox” probably falls short as a descriptive term.
 Detoxification is an ongoing and normal process of the body.
-The liver works continuously to eliminate toxins from the blood, whether natural, from prescription drugs or other sources.
+The liver works continuously to eliminate toxins from the blood, whether natural or from prescription drugs or other sources.